 Huntsville real estate is some of the most expensive in Arkansas, although Huntsville house values don't compare to the most expensive real estate in the U.S.

-Huntsville is a blue-collar town, with 46.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Huntsville is generally considered to be a blue-collar town.
+46.11% of the Huntsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Huntsville is a city of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Huntsville who work in food service (7.42%), healthcare suport services (6.36%), and sales jobs (6.01%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Huntsville is worth considering.